Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 Sunset

-Then I managed to have the bride and the groom in front on my camera doing couple pictures using the sunset light.
+Then I managed to have the bride and groom in front of my camera doing couple pictures using the sunset light.

 The Party

-I complementary to my photojournalist style, I also like to stage some more artistic pictures.
-Given the location inspired me in my creative photography process.
-I had a lot of fun with this decor.
+Complementary to my photojournalist style, I also like to stage some more artistic pictures.
+Given the location inspired me in my creative photography process, I had a lot of fun with this decor.

 Before leaving, all the guests stood in line with sparklers for the grand exit.
 That’s always a great picture!
-After that it was time for me to drive back home in Rochester, MN.
+After that, it was time for me to drive back home to Rochester, MN.

 Discover other historical venues

-If you like historical venue, you might also be interested in discovering those wedding venues.
+If you like historical venues, you might also be interested in discovering these wedding venues.

 Aster Cafe